-The eternal search for the safe system
+The eternal search for a safe investment

 Photo by Bill Oxford @Bill_oxford, unsplash

 As always in life, knowledge is easiest if the learner has a real interest in the relevant object, and if he chooses an object of personal passion as an investment object, this knowledge is even available.
-This is exactly the reason why investments in special furniture , design objects of past decades, cars as well as rare Watches or precious porcelain or valuable art experiencing a real boom.
+This is exactly the reason why investments in special furniture , design objects of past decades, cars as well as rare Watches or precious porcelain or valuable art are currently experiencing a real boom.

-The resistance of the art market
+The Resilience of the Art Market

 When the stock market falls, the art market blooms. "